Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, college football, more

-Underdog promo code CBSSPORTS2: $100 bonus for new users for Week 10 NFL picks on Sunday, November 9
+Underdog promo code CBSSPORTS2: $100 bonus for new users for Week 10 NFL predictions on Sunday, November 9

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

 Sunday features 12 games, and NFL Week 10 finishes with one 'Monday Night Football' matchup, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Among Sunday's featured games include an NFC West clash between the Los Angeles Rams (6-2) and San Francisco 49ers (6-3) and can be played on the best DFS apps.
+Among Sunday's featured games include an NFC West clash between the Los Angeles Rams (6-2) and San Francisco 49ers (6-3) and can be played on the best DFS apps as the Rams look to avenge an early-season loss to San Francisco.
 There are also seven NBA and eight NHL games on Sunday, as well as several men's college basketball games.
 The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 How to claim the Underdog promo code on Sunday, November 9